Revenue Streams

 Dance."
 But now that the Big East has 47 members (well, it seems that way) there's plenty of speculation out in the "blogosphere" that it could

 land eight, nine or even 10 bids.
+If you look at the league from

 top to bottom, the number of its teams in the top 25 etc., eight seems pretty